0xPARC/0xparc-intro-book/src/oram.typ

 bucket of the new path — since doing so would reveal which new path the block got assigned, this leaks information since if the next request asks for the same block, it would then go to this new path; otherwise most likely the next request will go to a different path.
+For the same reason,
-By a similar reasoning, we cannot write this block back to any internal nodes of the new path either, since writing to any internal node on the new path also leaks partial information about the new path.
+we cannot write this block back to any internal nodes of the new path either, since writing to any internal node on the new path also leaks partial information about the new path.